xingyu-long/robinhood_plugin_for_xbar/README.md

 # Robinhood plugin for xbar
-This plugin provides the easiest way to access your portfolio value and held positions.
+This plugin provides the easiest way to access your portfolio value and holdings.
 ![Example](screenshot/example.jpg)

 ## How to use it
 * Download the latest release of [xbar](https://github.com/matryer/xbar#get-started).
 * Install [robin-stocks](https://github.com/jmfernandes/robin_stocks) package.
   ```
-  $ pip install robin_stocks
+  $ /usr/local/bin/python3 -m pip install robin_stocks
   ```
 * Clone this repo and modify username and password
   ```